detached/docker-registry/README.md

 # Private docker-registry

 This repository contains all files for running a private docker registry.
-You need docker and docker-compose for running these.
+You need docker and [docker-compose](https://docs.docker.com/compose/install/) for running these

+Place the certificate for the nginx to ./nginx/ssl/docker-registry.crt and ./nginx/ssl/docker-registry.key.
+You can add user accounts with

+    htpasswd ./nginx/conf/docker-registry.htpasswd $user

-Just run
+To start up run

     docker-compose up